JM89/crash-courses/CrashCourse-InterProcessCommunication/README.md

 Open the solution `/BlogPost/CrashCourseMessaging.BlogPost.Api.sln` and run it.

 The same endpoints are available for the Blog Post API using the Postman collection.
-Couple of changes were made:
+A couple of changes were made:
 - The namespaces were renamed
 - The weather forecast controller was removed
-- The Settings class and Settings section in configuration file were added, and configured in Startup class (ConfigureServices).
+- The Settings class and Settings section in the configuration file was added and configured in the Startup class (ConfigureServices).

 ### Review.Api endpoints